oicr-gsi/shesmu/README.md

 #### Actions
 These actions are available on any instance:

-- `nothing` action: an action that collects a string parameter and does nothing.
+- `std::nothing` action: an action that collects a string parameter and does nothing.
 This can be useful for debugging.

 #### Constants
 These constants are available on any instance: